-Rosa’s vision for independence supported by assistive equipment
+Rosa’s independence supported by assistive equipment

 30 June 2017